lgschaer/tutorials/README.md

 ## Taxa plots: https://rpubs.com/lgschaerer/1006964

 This tutorial shows you how to make a stacked bar chart from a phyloseq object.
-Requires phyloseq, csv, and tidyverse to be installed.
+Requires phyloseq and tidyverse to be installed.

 #### Stacked bar chart
 ![image](https://user-images.githubusercontent.com/47119257/221209908-aaffff41-edf4-4c02-bc88-ec235303e0c0.png)